-The turmoil in the aftermath of the financial crisis, which has its origin in 2007 with the fall of Lehman Brothers, has caused severe economic problems and structural changes worldwide.
+The turmoil in the aftermath of the financial crisis has caused severe economic problems and structural changes worldwide.
 While the countries in the periphery of the Euro Area face a situation where output lies below potential, a constant rise in sovereign debt and enormous unemployment rates are observed.
-From our point of view the ongoing debate by economists and policy advisers, on which measurements - such government spending programs and traditional (or even unorthodox) monetary policy interventions - are needed to stimulate global economic recovery, is mainly short-sighted.
+From our point of view the ongoing debate by economists and policy advisers, on which measurements-such as government spending programs and traditional (or even unorthodox) monetary policy interventions-are needed to stimulate global economic recovery, is mainly short-sighted.
 We claim that one of the most severe problems is the high unemployment rate in Southern Europe in the long-run.

-Our emphasis is on the analysis lies of Spain as being a representative economy dealing with the high levels of unemployment.
+Our emphasis is on the analysis of Spain as being a representative economy dealing with the high levels of unemployment.
 For Europe or, more precisely, the Euro Area we choose Spain over Greece, where the latter country in the European periphery exhibits also an incredible high rate of unemployment.
-However, Greece suffers from various structural economic problems linked to an inefficient degree of bureaucracy, political reforms and a depressive economic environment.
-Hence, it seems to be difficult to discuss youth unemployment and the associated measurements without a deep analysis of economic (or even political) transmission mechanisms in Greece.
+However, Greece suffers from various structural economic problems linked to an inefficient degree of bureaucracy, political tensions and a depressive economic environment.
+Hence, it seems to be difficult to discuss youth unemployment and the associated interventions without a deep analysis of economic (or even political) transmission mechanisms in Greece.
 Instead, Spain slightly recovers after the financial crisis and the burst of the Spanish real estate bubble in 2007, which caused a phase of job destruction in the construction sector.
-Although the country has reimbursed (a fraction of) the financial assistance provided by Euro Area member states via the European stability mechanism (ESM) in order to stabilize its banking sector, Spain still has to tackle imminent labor market problems.
+Although the country has reimbursed (a fraction of) the financial assistance provided by Euro Area member states via the European stability mechanism (ESM) in order to stabilize its banking sector, Spain still has to tackle imminent labor market problems.1

-The objectives of this paper are linked to the understanding of policy measurements and unemployment in Spain.
+The objectives of this paper are linked to the understanding of policy interventions and unemployment in Spain.
 We focus primarily on youth unemployment and follow the definition of youth by the United Nations as the age group between 15 and 24 years, which is common in the literature.
-Interestingly, the level of young participants of the labor force being unemployed exceeds the total number of the unemployed workers (ILO (2013)).
-The tendency to a low participation rate for young workers is noteworthy.
-This observation is striking and resemble the ones made by Görlich et al. (2012).
+Figure 1 shows the development of the youth unemployment rate in Spain, the European Union, the United States and Germany from 1991 to 2013.
+For Spain we observe a strong decrease in youth

-&lt;sup>1 The financial assistance of EUR 38.9 billion for bank recapitalisation has been provided from July 2012 to December 2013.
+1 In particular, the financial assistance of EUR 38.9 billion for bank recapitalisation has been provided from July 2012 to December 2013.